 - Our Investment executive leadership forges partnerships focused on Community Reinvestment Act (CRA) requirements, economic returns – or both.

 - Asset Management works inter-departmentally across various disciplines to provide comprehensive asset management services in order to ensure delivery of maximum tax benefit and timely reporting to our investor partners.

 We are adept at navigating the LIHTC process.
-Since our first fund in 2011, we’ve raised over $1.4 billion in tax credit equity for our corporate and institutional partners.
+Since inception in 2010, we’ve raised over $2.3 billion in tax credit equity for our corporate and institutional partners.